wmglab-duke/ascent/docs/source/JSON/JSON_parameters/env.md

 ## Purpose
 The file contains key-value pairs for paths.
 The file can be automatically populated by running `env_setup.py` ([S2 Text](S2-Installation)).
-Note that we have prepended all of the keys in this file with “ASCENT” because these key-value pairs are directly stored as environment variables, so the “ASCENT” key distinguishes these pairs from other paths that may be present on your computer.
+Note that we have prepended all of the keys in this file with "ASCENT" because these key-value pairs are directly stored as environment variables, so the "ASCENT" key distinguishes these pairs from other paths that may be present on your computer.

 ## Syntax